What States Make up the Mid-Atlantic Region?

 With a variety of new communities, scattered lot locations, single–family homes, and townhomes now selling, we’re sure to have options for every type of home buyer.

-Explore new homes for sale and new homes coming soon in Virginia and West Virginia.
+Explore new homes for sale and new homes coming soon in Virginia, West Virginia, and Maryland.